hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 Bard 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Sword, dagger and light armour.
+Weapons/Armor: Sword, dagger and light armor.
 Skills: The Bard may choose from Academic, Speed and Musician when he gains a new skill.
 Special Rules